WasiqB/coteafs-selenium/README.md

 ## :question: Need Assistance?
 * Directly chat with me on my [site][] and I'll revert to you as soon as possible.
-* Discuss your queries by writing to me @ wasbhamla2005@gmail.com
+* Discuss your queries by writing to me @ [wasbhamla2005@gmail.com][mail]
-* If you find any issue which is bottleneck for you, [search the issue tracker][] to see if it is already raised.
+* If you find any issue which is bottleneck for you, [search the issue tracker][tracker] to see if it is already raised.
-* If not raised, then you can create a [new issue][] with required details as mentioned in the issue template.
+* If not raised, then you can create a [new issue][issue] with required details as mentioned in the issue template.

 ## :star: What you do if you like the project?
 - Spread the word with your network.